 Freshman Applicants: Freshman applicants must provide their high school transcript or qualified GED, TASC, or HiSET scores.
 Applicants who have attended multiple high schools may submit only the graduating school’s official transcript

-as long as all prior coursework is reflected on that transcript.
+as long as all prior coursework from the previous school(s) is reflected on that transcript.

 High School Equivalency: For GED, TASC, and HiSET, send official test score results by postal mail.

-and an assessment of performance or “grade.”
+at the time of application.
 Preferably, the courses completed at home are part of a curriculum developed and evaluated by a nationally recognized diploma-granting organization or agency.
-If not connected with such an organization,
+Review the Test Scores and Additional Information and Instructions

 Submitting Transcripts by Mail: Official transcripts should have an original signature or a raised university seal, and must be in a sealed envelope that has been signed or stamped by the issuing university’s registrar or records office.